Bernanke, Trichet, Brown join Pimco advisory board

 Other members include Ng Kok Song, who was group chief investment officer of the Government of Singapore Investment Corp sovereign wealth fund from 2007 to 2013; and Anne-Marie Slaughter, president of the think tank New America and a former U.S. Department of State policy director.

-Pimco, a unit of Allianz SE (ALVG.DE), had about $1.47 trillion of assets under management as of Sept.
+Pimco, a unit of Allianz SE, had about $1.47 trillion of assets under management as of Sept.
 30.

 It is strengthening its ranks following last year's departures of Co-Chief Investment Officers Bill Gross and Mohamed El-Erian.